asalga/Tetrissing/README.md

 Tetris in Processing

 Keys:
  - Left and Right arrow keys to move piece
  - Up to rotate piece
  - Down to move piece down faster
+ - G,F,K - toggle features
  - P for pause
  - Space to immediately drop piece

+To Build:
+ $ make
+ $ python -m SimpleHTTPServer
+Then point your browser to: http://localhost:8000

 Known Issues:
  - Make good UI